Channel Matters: Estimating Channel Influence for Multivariate Time Series: Additional Empirical Analysis

 \subsection{Generalization results}

-To demonstrate the generalizability of our method, we applied our channel-wise influence function to various model architectures and presented the results in the following table \ref{tab:full_generalization}.
+To demonstrate the generalizability of our method, we applied our ChInf to various model architectures and presented the results in the following table \ref{tab:full_generalization}.
 As clearly shown in the table, our method consistently exhibited superior performance across different model architectures.
 Therefore, we can conclude that our method is suitable for different types of models, proving that it is a qualified data-centric approach.